atomrc/atomrc.github.io/posts/typescript-library-compilation-2023.md

 One sad realization that I had while putting up together this benchmark is that **no matter how fast the compiler is, it's always going to be at least as slow as `tsc --emitDeclarationOnly`**.

-My personnal benchark isn't really significant when it comes to performances comparisons...
-But we can clearly identify that `tsc` is the looser!
+My personal benchmark isn't really significant when it comes to performances comparisons...
+But we can clearly identify that `tsc` is the loser!

 Now, with its built-in support for declaration files generation and multiple targets in my opinion **`tsup` is the winner!
 It is tailored for building libraries!**
 Having only a single command to write to compile our libraries means it easier for maintenance and if, in the future, `tsup` figure out a way to generate `d.ts` files faster we will benefit from it by upgrading our local version.